-Stock Music is as prevalent in the modern world as the top 40 charts from the latest artists.
+Stock Music (sometimes called Stock Audio) is as prevalent in the modern world as the top 40 charts from the latest artists.
 Used in everything from advertising to mainstream movies, stock music is both a great time saver and a great money saver too.
 Working similarly to the stock photography and stock video footage markets, artists create music and then add them to stock music libraries who then sell on a license to you.
 Making it the perfect solution to get music for video.

 Here on FootageSecrets we are going to explore How to Choose the Right Music for Your Videos, read on for the best sources and some hints and tips on keeping yourself safe whilst buying Stock Music for your Video needs!

 Already have an idea on the right music for your videos?
 Check out Shutterstock Music for some great tracks for your production works!

 You can also learn more about Shutterstock (and their awesome stock footage offer) on our dedicated Shutterstock review!

 Why Do I Need Music In My Videos?

 As a video producer you're asking a pretty valid question, why would you need to use music in your videos?
 This question will always come down to what it is that you are creating, but in the majority of cases, music can only add value to those already awesome videos that you pour your soul into, so why leave out what can be considered one of the basic elements of what makes a good video?